childsb/glusterfs-hadoop-docs/Configuration.markdown

 5) Install Hadoop

 **For Hadoop 1.x:**
+* Install a JobTracker on a single designated node within your storage pool
 * Install a TaskTracker on every node within your Trusted Storage Pool.
-* On each Copy the plugin to $HADOOP_HOME/lib/
+* On each node within your storage pool, copy the plugin to $HADOOP_HOME/lib/

 **For Hadoop 2.x:**
+* Install a ResourceManager and JobHistoryServer on a single designated node within your Trusted Storage Pool
-* install a NodeManager on every node within your Trusted Storage Pool.
+* install a NodeManager on every node within your storage pool.
-* Copy the plugin to $HADOOP_HOME/share/hadoop/common/lib/
+* On each node within your storage pool, copy the plugin to $HADOOP_HOME/share/hadoop/common/lib/

-For both Hadoop 1.x ($HADOOP_HOME/conf) or Hadoop 2.x ($HADOOP_HOME/etc/hadoop), modify the core-site.xml to reflect the following:
+**For both** Hadoop 1.x ($HADOOP_HOME/conf) or Hadoop 2.x ($HADOOP_HOME/etc/hadoop), modify the core-site.xml to reflect the following:

 `<?xml version="1.0"?>`
 `<?xml-stylesheet type="text/xsl" href="configuration.xsl"?>`